build-trust/ockam/documentation/guides/rust/getting-started.md

 The Ockam Rust SDK supports the rust `stable` branch.

 1. Install rust and cargo using your preferred method, such as [rustup](https://rustup.rs/).
-1. Create a new cargo application project: `cargo new ockam_example`
+1. Our examples build an "echo service", so `echo` may be a good name for your project.
+Create a new cargo application project: `cargo new echo`

 ## Adding The Ockam Dependencies

 ### Ockam SDK Structure

 The Ockam Rust SDK is divided into multiple crates.

-Most application developers will only need to include the top level `ockam` crate.
+- [ockam](https://crates.io/crates/ockam) - The core Ockam API and dependencies.
+- [ockam_node](https://crates.io/crates/ockam_node) - an asynchronous worker environment called a Node.
+The Worker API is central to building applications on an Ockam network.
+- [ockam_transport_tcp](https://crates.io/crates/ockam_transport_tcp) - TCP implementation of the Ockam Transport protocol.
+- [ockam_vault](https://crates.io/crates/ockam_vault) - A software-only Ockam Vault implementation.

 The SDK supports the following features: